PrajnaAvidya/googlemaps-dealer-locator/README.md

 * It's a great reference but very dated because it uses non-parameterized queries, xml, lots of unnecessary javascript, etc.

-* So I ported it to more modern standards: PHP PDO, jQuery+ajax, json, and tweaked the layout a bit.
+* So I ported it to more modern standards: PHP PDO, jQuery+ajax, json, added comments, and tweaked the layout a bit.

+* Set database info in json.php and import sample data from maps.sql